resonatehq/blog/blog/2024-03-21-shipping-faster-with-assertions/index.md

 # What are Assertions?

 An assertion is a condition that must always be true.
 If the conditions is found to be false, the application will terminate.
-Many programming languagessuch as Python, Java, C#, Rust and more natively support assertions.
+Many programming languages such as Python, Java, C#, Rust and more natively support assertions.

 ```bash
 // Python